ricko2001/Genealogy-scripts/README.md

 ## Required packages for running the scripts

-Currently, 2 scripts use the custom "RMpy" python package located in the "RM -RMpy package" folder.
+My leter releases use the custom "RMpy" python package located in the "RM -RMpy package" folder.
 The exe files have it already included.
 Those scripts using the package will find it if the folder structure is preserved.
-If the main script is moved elsewhere, copy the RMpy folder to be in the same directory as the main script.
+If the main script is moved elsewhere, copy the "RMpy" folder to be in the same directory as the main script.

 ## Required packages for building frozen executables (exe files)